A-Maugli/Ledger-Safe-Backup/doc/ledger_safe_restore_example.md

 ## Tidying up

-Ddestroy (for example, burn) all papers used for manual work, including Recovery Sheet, if it was a "Ledger Safe Backup" check operation.
+Destroy (for example, burn) all papers used for manual work, including Recovery Sheet, if it was a "Ledger Safe Backup" check operation.

 Keep the Recovery Sheet, if it was a "Ledger Restore from Shares" operation.